 A good chairman needs to be able to quickly identify the key issues facing the company.
 They should be able to sift through all of the information and find the most important issues that need to be addressed.
 They should then be able to develop a plan of action to address those issues.

 Apply as iCEO

 Apply and join our vetted international executives community now

 The Role of the Chairman in an initial public offering

 The appointment of the right Chairman is key for a business wishing to IPO.
 The Chairman would greatly enhance the prospects of a successful IPO, by building an effective board and calling on their years of experience to ensure the story a company sells to the market is both compelling and real.

-Further it is the task for the Chairman to set the tone at the top and to say what they want the organisation to be, establishing good governance and making sure the business has the right corporate reputation in its community.
+Further, it is the task for the Chairman to set the tone at the top and to say what they want the organization to be, establishing good governance and making sure the business has the right corporate reputation in its community.

 In conclusion, a chairman has done their job when the “vision for the business”, as set out and presented in the strategic plan to shareholders and stakeholders, has been achieved.